 - Using the “Delete files in my Downloads folder if they have been there for over” drop-down menu and select 1, 14, 30, 60 days, or never to disable the option.

-Did you already used this Storage Sense tool for Automatic cleanup, is this a good replacement of the Old Disk cleanup tool?
+Did you already used this Storage Sense tool for Automatic cleanup, is this a good replacement for the Old Disk cleanup tool?
 Let us know on the comments below

 - Solved: iTunes Doesn’t Recognize iPhone on Windows 10